 You can always learn from people in your network or niche, so don’t be afraid to look to others for a source of writing inspiration.

 Need help sitting down to write on a regular basis?
-Join a writing accountability group if you need help staying accountable.
+Join a mastermind group if you need help staying accountable.

 9. Avoid Burning Out